SankarSrinivasan1/Panther-WordPress-Blog-Theme/README.md

 # panther-wordpress-blog-theme

 Panther is an Creative Personal WordPress Blog Theme, created with Underscores_ base theme and Bootstrap.
 With Panther, you can customize the colors, have easy access to any font from Google Fonts, feature your most important posts in a beautiful carousel or even feature your most important categories.
 Custom widgets are also available.
-Refer "Demo & Documentation" folder for installation instructions.

 Full Theme Features:
 •	Compatible with the Latest WordPress version